makhomed/nginx-cloudflare/README.md

 0 0 * * * root /opt/nginx-cloudflare/nginx-cloudflare
 ```

-## nginx configuration in `http` context
+## nginx configuration in the `http` context

-Most simple configuration, when only Cloudflare is used:
+The most simple configuration, when only Cloudflare is used:

 ```nginx
 include /etc/nginx/include/cloudflare_set_realip_from.conf;
 real_ip_header CF-Connecting-IP;
 ```

-More complex configuration, when multiple CDN / DDoS protection services are used:
+A more complex configuration, when multiple CDN / DDoS protection services are used:

 ```nginx
 include /etc/nginx/include/cloudflare_set_realip_from.conf;